vapor/docs/4.0/docs/fluent/relations.md

     .create()
 ```
 !!! warning
-    Ommiting child's unique constraint on parent id field can lead to unpredictable results.
+    Omitting the unique constraint on the parent ID field from the client's schema can lead to unpredictable results.
     It means there can potentially exist multiple children while query result will always return the first one.

 ## Children